 Showing tips above adapted from Real Estate Council of Alberta’s (RECA) COVID-19 and Real Estate, Property Managers: Discussions with Tenants

-Tip: The Alberta Real Estate Association (AREA) has urged realtors to take caution in showing homes and take precautions to reduce risk.
+Tip: The Alberta Real Estate Association (AREA) also has tips on showing homes and taking precautions to reduce risk.
 For more information, go to AREA’s website.

 Are there any special rules about landlord entry of premises during the pandemic?